This post was updated in June 2020.

 This is where we took our first Open Water Dive!
 We didn’t have to practice any skills but could focus entirely on the amazing surroundings.

-After a delicious lunch with lots of fish, rice, and some vegetables we headed to our last dive spot of the day, which turned out to be our favorite because we saw a sea turtle!
+After a delicious lunch with lots of fish, rice, and some vegetables we headed to our last dive location of the day, which turned out to be our favorite place to dive because we saw a sea turtle!

-We also saw giant clams which shut it you clap near them and underwater plants that shrink when you carefully move the water close to them, it was fascinating!
+We also saw giant clams which shut if you clap near them and underwater plants that shrink when you carefully move the water close to them, it was fascinating!

 After 3 dives we were pretty tired, but our day wasn’t over yet!
 Back in El Nido town, we studied the rest of the day for our PADI Open Water exam which we took that evening.
 Luckily we both passed!